KravitzLabDevices/FED3_library/readme.md

-## This is the FED3 library
-This library controls [FED3](https://github.com/KravitzLabDevices/FED3), a device for training mice.
+## This library controls [FED3](https://github.com/KravitzLabDevices/FED3), a device for training mice.
 See the [Wiki](https://github.com/KravitzLabDevices/FED3_library/wiki) for documentation on how to use the library.
 This library is in development, please report bugs using Issues.

+---

 ## Installation instructions
 ### 1. Install the FED3 library from the Arduino IDE <br>